3DRudder/3dRScratch/README.md

-# 3dRScratch
+# 3dRScratch (Using 3dRudder with Scratch Offline)

 - Installer Scrach Offline : https://scratch.mit.edu/scratch2download/
-- utiliser les fichiers de ce repository ou download https://3drudder-download.com/Internal/3dRScratch.zip et unzip it
+- use the files of this repository or download https://3drudder-download.com/Internal/3dRScratch.zip and unzip it
-- Lancer Scrach Offine faire shift+ clicker File  :
+- Start Scrach Offine and do shift+ clicker File  :
 Images intégrées 1
-clicker "Importe experimental http extension"  et charger le fichier "Scratch 3dRudder English.s2e"
+click "Importe experimental http extension"  and load the file "Scratch 3dRudder English.s2e" (use the port 1280)

-- lancer 3dRScratch.py ... or 3dRScratch.exe si compiller  avec pyinstaller (utilise le port 1280)
+- Start 3dRScratch.py ... or 3dRScratch.exe if compiled with pyinstaller

-- loader le projet "movecat.sb2" ou faire un autre projet ...
+- Load the project "movecat.sb2" or do an other project from scratch ...

 - enjoy !